 The next step involves restoring the balance of good bacteria in the gut.
 Focus on re-introducing both prebiotic and probiotic foods.
 Examples of prebiotic foods include: oats, garlic, leek and flaxseeds.
 Probiotic foods include: fermented vegetables, Kombucha and yogurt.

-Step 4: Repair
+Step 4: Restore

 The 4th stage focuses on creating an environment that supports gut-healing and long-term relief.
 It entails encouraging repair of the intestinal cells as well as reducing inflammation to help gut flora achieve a healthy balance.